needle-mirror/com.unity.addressables/Documentation~/content-update-builds-overview.md

 When you release your full application, you first build the Addressables content and then make a player build.
 The player build contains local AssetBundles and you upload the remote AssetBundles to the Content Delivery Network (CDN) or other hosting service.

 The default build script that produces the Addressables content build always creates the `addressables_content_state.bin` file, which is required to efficiently publish content-only updates.
 You must save this file for each published full application release on every platform.

+> [!IMPORTANT]
+> Addressables uses the `addressables_content_state.bin` file to identify which assets you changed.
+You must preserve a copy of this file for each published build.
+Without the file, you can only create a full content build, not an update.

 Between full application releases, which require your users to download and install a new player build, you can make changes to your Addressable assets in the project.
 Because AssetBundles don't include code, don't make code changes in the version of your project that you use to develop your asset changes.
 You can change both local and remote assets.